About Your Gallery

 Printing Your Images – Costco

 Costco is great for prints.
-I use them for smaller stuff prints.
+I use them for just about all my printing.

 BUT!!!!!
-Please, do NOT let them auto-correct you images.
-It WILL ruin the colors.
+Please, do NOT let them auto-correct your images.
+It might ruin the colors of the images.

 Costco is a bit sneaky here.
 Auto-Correction is on by default, and the only way to turn it off is on the very last ordering page.
 So make sure to unclick that box!